Home Food Preservation

 Food Preservation Workshops

-Nicole Richard, Cooperative Extension Food Safety Specialist with the URI Department of Fisheries, Animal and Veterinary Science, and Sejal Lanterman, Cooperative Extension Educator, at the University of Rhode Island Outreach Center, provide food preservation workshops throughout the year.
-We offer:
+Nicole Richard, Cooperative Extension Food Safety Specialist and Sejal Lanterman, Cooperative Extension Educator/Coordinator, provide food preservation workshops throughout the year.
+We currently offer:

 - Lecture workshop: This workshop can range from 1-2 hours, depending on the topics covered (i.e. 1 hour to discuss canning, 2 hours to discuss canning, freezing, and dehydrating).

 For more information or to find out about rates and book a workshop, please contact Nicole Richard at email@example.com or call 401-874-2977.
+You can also add yourself to the waitlist for an upcoming hands-on workshop.
 We require a minimum of 10 people to conduct a workshop.
 If you want to host a demonstration workshop you must provide an indoor facility that meets the electrical requirements.

 Use only the most recent research-based tested recipes by USDA, cooperative extension service at land grant universities, or the Ball® Blue Book (dated 1989 or later).
 These same principles apply to jams and jellies, salsas, and pickles and relishes.
 The processing times and temperatures have been scientifically tested and must be carefully followed.
 Too little time or too low a temperature may not destroy the bacteria, enzymes, molds, and yeasts in the food.
 For safe, high quality home canned food, it’s important to follow the directions.